Amazon stuns analysts with report of exponential revenue growth

 While Amazon’s immense and rapid growth is starting to be questioned by many who believe the company should be regulated, it is also not something the majority of the public opposes because of the benefits Amazon brings, CNN Money reported.
 Regulating something that is beneficial to the consumer will be extremely difficult because the low prices attract many to its services.

 Lina Khan, a lawyer who has done a lot of research on the way big tech companies earn such consumer power, argued that Amazon has done what is called “predatory pricing.”
 Khan described this technique as, “when a company prices a good below cost in order to drive out competitors,” according to her interview with CNN.
 This strategy is used to get as many users as possible in its early stages.
-After businesses get loyal customers to whom they could offer low and convenient prices, it will be very hard for these customers to stop using services from these
+After businesses get loyal customers to whom they could offer low and convenient prices, it will be very hard for these customers to stop using services from these companies.

 Amazon has other competitors, which include Walmart Inc., eBay Inc. and Target Corp. but their profits are not as big as Amazon’s and they have fewer services compared to Amazon.
 As for now, Amazon will continuing amassing customers and dominating the market, becoming harder and harder to compete with.